• Skip to primary navigation

 You can use two different methods to take a screenshot on a Fire tablet without using any apps.

-This Fire tablet how-to guide explains the two methods to easily take screenshots on a Fire tablet: the power button + Volume down key method on all Fire tablets and using the power-off menu in Fire OS 7 and 8.
+This Fire tablet how-to guide explains the two methods to easily take screenshots on a Fire tablet: the power button + Volume down key method on all Fire tablets and using the power-off menu in Fire OS 7 and Fire OS 8.
 The guide also shows you how to edit and share screenshots on Fire tablets.

 The results are identical.
 The two methods will take the same screenshots.